-Inclusion4Schools is not research project, but a Communication and Support Action, consequently its main purpose is not direct research activity, but communication, community building and coordination.
+Inclusion4Schools is not research project, but a Coordination and Support Action, consequently its main purpose is not direct research activity, but communication, community building and coordination.
 As communicators we believe that all data gathered, collected and processed in the course of our project is of value and of public interest.
 Our project is open access and offers free insight into all professional and some technical project materials created in the course of our project.
-Furthermore, as a communication project we publish our results, findings and public deliverables.
+Furthermore, as a communication project we have published our results, findings and public deliverables.

-There are 31 deliverables planned, 28 of them is open to public, while the remaining three are administrative/technical documents pertaining to ethical issues.
-There will be further studies, evaluations, presentations of good practices, policy recommendations, social impact analysis, etc. published in the course of the project.
+There are 31 deliverables, 28 of them is open to public, while the remaining three are administrative/technical documents pertaining to ethical issues.
+These are evaluations, presentations of good practices, policy recommendations, social impact analysis, policy briefs, and a handbook.

 The project has an own naming convention.
-All deliverables will follow this structure:
+All deliverables follow this structure:

-D_deliverable number_name of delivereable_v+number.docx,
+D+deliverable number_name of delivereable_v+number.docx,